citsystems/jsify/sphinx/source/using_tuples.rst

     print(json_nested_tuple[0].details.city)  # Outputs: Wonderland
     print(json_nested_tuple[1].details.age)   # Outputs: 25

-    # Using json_items with nested data
+    # Using jsified_items with nested data
-    items_view = json_items(json_nested_tuple)
+    items_view = jsified_items(json_nested_tuple)
     for key, value in items_view:
         print(f"{key}: {value.details.city}")
         # Outputs:
         # 0: Wonderland
         # 1: Metropolis

-By using jsified tuples and the `json_keys` and `json_items` functions, you can gain the flexibility of dynamic JSON-like data manipulation combined with the power of Python's immutable tuples.
-This makes `JsonTuple` an excellent choice for working with complex and nested tuple data in a more intuitive and accessible way.
+By using jsified tuples and the `jsified_keys` and `jsified_items` functions, you can gain the flexibility of dynamic JSON-like data manipulation combined with the power of Python's immutable tuples.
+This makes `Tuple` an excellent choice for working with complex and nested tuple data in a more intuitive and accessible way.